opentargets/ot-ui-apps/packages/ui/src/components/GenTrack/README.md

 - Is the initial width of the inner tracks canvas sometimes too narrow? - then coorects after first interaction with zoom window?

 - Is rescaling every frame purely to get fixed pixel size marks expensive?
 If so, could only change scale when canvasWidth or x-limits change?

+- move the tickScaleFactory into main component and document with examples

 #### Notes